BaselAbujamous/clust/README.md

 generated by using different microarray/RNA-seq platforms, make sure that probe-gene mapping information is included in the map file described [above](#data-from-multiple-species).

-For example, you may apply *Clust* to tens of human and mouse datasets generated by these different technologies / platforms:
+For example, you may apply *clust* to tens of human and mouse datasets generated by these different technologies / platforms:

 Platform / Format | Technology | Example identifier